cerebis/sim3C/README.md

 #### ```-profile [name]```

-Shorthand for including additional configuration details at runtime (perhaps when using different execution environments) and predefined in a nextflow configuration file.
+Shorthand for including additional configuration details at runtime (perhaps when using different execution environments) and predefined in a nextflow configuration file under a given label **[name]**.
 For simplicity, these can be placed in the default nextflow.config and we have provided a few examples for a few different execution targets [described below](#execution-target).

 #### ```-resume```